10 min read

-More information you should know about different types of payments and whether the trustee can claim them in bankruptcy.
+More information you should know about different types of payments and if your trustee can claim them in bankruptcy.

-It depends, you must inform your trustee if you receive any super before and/or after your bankruptcy begins.
+It depends on when and how you receive super.
+You must inform your trustee if you receive any super before and/or after your bankruptcy begins.

 Super payments you receive before bankruptcy: